gaia-adm/pre-store-enricher/README.md

 # pre-store-enricher
-Enrich the event with data pre storing it in DB
+Enrich the event with data pre storing it into the DB Server is implemented in Go